sequenceiq/slider/src/site/markdown/rolehistory.md

 using a comparator that places the most recently released node ahead of older nodes.

-This list is not persisted -when a Hoya Cluster is frozen it is moot, and when an AM is restarted this structure will be rebuilt.
+This list is not persisted -when a Slider Cluster is frozen it is moot, and when an AM is restarted this structure will be rebuilt.

 1. When a node is needed for a new request, this list is consulted first.